-1.1.2 The requirements in the Rules are framed for FRP ships, with a designed speed not exceeding $7.1992\nabla^{0.1667}$ (kt) ( $\nabla$ = displacement in m corresponding to the load line defined in 1.3.6) other than oil tankers, of normal form and proportion, less than 35 meters in length, intended for unrestricted service.
+1.1.2 Unless otherwise specified, the requirements in the Rules are framed for FRP ships, with a designed speed not exceeding $3.7\nabla^{0.1667}$ (m/s) ( $\nabla$ = displacement in m corresponding to the load line defined in 1.3.6) other than oil tankers, of normal form and proportion, less than 35 meters in length, intended for unrestricted service.
 Special considerations will be given to large ships, ships for restricted service, ships of unusual form or proportion, novel design and arrangement, or ships intended for the carriage of special cargoes, the requirements for construction, equipment and scantlings may be properly modified.